ckaestne/seai/assignments/I6_fairness.md

 *You may use existing tools like IBM’s [AI Fairness 360](https://www.ibm.com/blogs/research/2018/09/ai-fairness-360/) toolkit, but it might be easier to implement this yourself and derive measures directly from tests and the confusion matrix.*

 **Task 3: Improve model fairness:** For one protected attribute of your choice, try to improve the fairness of your classifier and evaluate the impact on model accuracy: For anti-classification eliminate the protected attribute, for independence and separation try picking separate thresholds for both groups.
-Optional: You can also explore other mechanisms to change training data, preprocessing, or learning techniques if you like, possibly with existing tools like IBM’s [AI Fairness 360](https://www.ibm.com/blogs/research/2018/09/ai-fairness-360/) toolkit,.
+Optional: You can also explore other mechanisms to change training data, preprocessing, or learning techniques if you like, possibly with existing tools like IBM’s [AI Fairness 360](https://www.ibm.com/blogs/research/2018/09/ai-fairness-360/) toolkit.

 **Task 4: Fairness properties:** Discuss which fairness property may be suitable in the credit rating setting and why.
 If you could only enforce one fairness property, which one would it be?